AmandaKitSam/holiday-rentals/README.md

 - After users have sign up for the website, they can create rooms at 'Holiday Rentals' and add photos/details for their rooms.

 - Once the room is ready for rent and published, other users can search for the room and make reservations.
 (It's a mock up school project of holiday rentals websites.)

+## Models:

+* Users - Authentication with full name, email, password; also added phone number, description and more

+* Rooms - List name, summary, address, price(per night) home type, room type, accommodate(integer), bed room(integer), bath room(integer); also added Amenities such as if the room includes TV / kitchen / internet and more

+* Photos - (Associated with Rooms) User can add photos for their rooms to promote their places

 -------------------------------------------